How to Choose Your Wedding Venue (Beginners Guide)

 Especially if you’re not hiring a wedding planner and you’re trying to do this thing on a budget.

-This guide is going to walk you through the process step by step.
+So i'm going to walk you through the process step by step.

 So you can book your venue with confidence even if your doing it by yourself...